 When fire conditions are extreme due to hot summer weather and low fuel moisture levels, the Natural Resource Department enacts Burn Ban polices within the exterior boundaries of the Lummi Reservation.

-When a burn ban is active, all land clearing and yard debris burning and fireworks activity must be discontinued.
+When a burn ban is active, all land clearing and yard debris burning activity must be discontinued.
 No burning is permitted except for cultural, recreational and camp fires that are no larger than three (3) feet in diameter in enclosures that may consist of cement block, stones, or #10 gauge steel, a minimum of 16”high and open on one side.
 Material being burned must be firewood or charcoal.
 Contents must be kept lower than the sidewalls of the enclosure.
 A substitute enclosure for beach fires may be an 8” deep pit surrounded by 4” high stone walls.
 The fire enclosure must be at least 20 feet from combustible materials.

 A water source (a charged garden hose or (2) 5-Gallon buckets of water) must be available to extinguish fires, and burning shall be done only when calm or light winds do not exceed 7 MPH.
 All fires must be completely extinguished prior to leaving.